 Black Hill Visitor Center, located in Boyds, Maryland, is the site for Black Hill Nature Programs.
 The Center sits atop a hill overlooking Little Seneca Lake in the 2,000+ acre Black Hill Regional Park.
-Park Naturalists have explored the area in and around the Lake and have incorporated the best the region has to offer into a wide range of programs, for all ages, in all seasons.
+Park naturalists have explored the area in and around the lake and have incorporated the best the region has to offer into a wide range of programs, for all ages, in all seasons.
 Program participants can kayak Lake Seneca’s many nooks and crannies looking for beaver, waterfowl and turtles; or, they may learn how ancient peoples survived the changing Piedmont seasons.
-The littlest ‘naturalists’ can hear stories as they take a ride on the Kingfisher pontoon boat; adults can add birds and butterflies to their life lists as our expert guides point out wildlife hotspots.
-Along with all the above, the center offers school programs, Scout adventures and Summer Camps — many exciting ways to bring the wonder of nature to you!
+Along with all the above, the center offers school programs, scout adventures and summer camps — many exciting ways to bring the wonder of nature to you!

 Conveniently located in Cabin John Regional Park, Locust Grove Nature Center provides a natural sanctuary from the surrounding urban bustle.
-While designated the outreach center for area schools, Locust Grove continues to offer quality public programs for all ages.
-From story time under the giant Sycamore to adult Friday Forays around the County, programs will delight and inform visitors of all ages.
-You’re also welcome to come and wander trails, enjoy the observation deck, explore the exhibits indoors and out, or discover the wonder of the Center’s natural playground.
+While designated as an outreach center for area schools, Locust Grove continues to offer quality public programs for all ages.
+From story time under the giant sycamore to adult Friday Forays around the county, programs will delight and inform visitors of all ages.
+Visitors are also welcome to wander the trails, enjoy the observation deck, explore the exhibits, or discover the wonder of the center’s natural playground.

 Located in Rock Creek Regional Park, Meadowside Nature Center offers hands-on natural and cultural history programs for families, schools, and scouts.
-Visitors can spend their time hiking 8 miles of Nature Trails or visiting owls, hawks, and American Bald Eagle in our Raptor Aviaries.
-Inside visitors can explore the diverse habits found in Maryland as they crawl through a cave or look at the world from a fish’s point of view in the Legacy of the Land Exhibit.
-Curiosity Corner discovery room contains books, games, puzzles, and more live animals for young naturalists to explore nature in a child-friendly environment.
-Visitors can also experience the lives of the Maryland pioneer and Eastern Woodland Indian families in our Legacy of the People exhibit where they can try on clothes, play games, and touch animal skins.
+The outdoor area offers 8 miles of nature trails, the Raptor Aviaries, and a nature place space.
+Inside visitors can explore the diverse habits found in Maryland and the Curiosity Corner Discovery Room containing books, games, puzzles, and more.
+Visitors can also experience the lives of the Maryland pioneer and Eastern Woodland Indian families in the Legacy of the People exhibit.